The Strichartz conjecture for the Poisson transform on homogeneous line bundles over Noncompact Complex Grassmann

-from which we get the estimate(\ref{F.uniform}) and the proof of Proposition \ref{uniform} is finished. \end{proof} As an immediate consequence of Proposition \ref{uniform} we obtain the uniform \\continuity estimate for the Poisson transform \(P_{\lambda,l}\). \begin{corollary} Let \(l\in {\Z}\).
-There exists a positive constant \(C_l\) such that for \(\lambda\in\mathfrak{a}_{\textit{reg}}^\ast\) we have
+which gives (\ref{d4}), and the proof of Proposition \ref{uniform} is finished. \end{proof} We can now prove the uniform continuity estimate for the Poisson transform \(P_{\lambda,l}\). \begin{corollary} Let \(l\in {\Z}\).
+There exists a positive constant \(C\) such that for \(\lambda\in\mathfrak{a}_{\textit{reg}}^\ast\) we have

 for every \(f\in L^2(K,\tau_l)\). \end{corollary} \begin{proof} Let \(F\in L^2(G,\tau_l)\) with \(supp F\subset B(R)\), then we have

 Now the estimate (\ref{F.uniform}) implies the result by standard duality argument. \end{proof}